rsptim1/FlareNet/README.md

 ## Known Issues

-- Message callbacks are invoked on FlareNet's polling thread.
-This will be changed to dump message data for processing by a separate thread.
+- PayloadHandler needs to be changed to use a ring buffer.
+- Sending a network payload involves grabbing the network tag every time.

 ## Getting Started